It is a topical spray used on dogs to treat infected superficial lesions caused by bacteria.

 Betagen is a combination of an antibiotic to treat bacterial infections and a corticosteroid to treat any accompanying inflammation or itching.

-Betagen should not be used for more than 7 days, unless instructed otherwise by your veterinarian.
+Betagen should not be used for more than seven days unless instructed otherwise by your veterinarian.
 Do not use it if your pet has a viral or fungal infection.
 Inform your veterinarian if your pet is pregnant or nursing.

 What is the most important thing I should know about Betagen Topical Spray?